 Tattoos inside of elbow to the wrist and on the reverse side of palm/back, body tattoos on any other part of the body are prohibited for the selection.
 Tattoo on the inner face of the forearm will be accepted but it should not be very large.
 Also, the tattoo should not be abusive and should fall under the rules.
 For more details download the pdf file given below.

 Medical fitness is one of the main criteria required in NDA.
 Following are the main points of medical fitness that are inspected in an aspirant.

-ENT (ear, nose, throat and teeth): An aspirant must have a normal Hearing.
-There should not be any evidence of present or past disease of ear, nose and throat.
+ENT (ear, nose, throat, and teeth): An aspirant must have a normal Hearing.
+There should not be any evidence of present or past disease of the ear, nose, and throat.

 Abdominal and inner parts